camunda/camunda-docs/docs/product-manuals/cloud-console/manage-plan/upgrade-to-professional-plan.md

 ---
 id: upgrade-to-professional-plan
 title: Upgrade to Professional Plan
+description: "Want to upgrade to a Professional Plan?
+Follow these simple steps."
 ---

-Want to upgrade to a Professional Plan?
-Follow these simple steps.

 :::note
 The terms under which the Professional Plan is available might change in the future.